radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Sniffing the communication between Applications RP  and Kubernetes API Server / UCP could cause information disclosure

 **Description:**

-If a malicious actor could sniff communication between the applications RP and the UCP, the actor could modify/replay the packets.
+If a malicious actor could sniff communication between the applications RP and the UCP, the actor could save the sniffed traffic as packet capture and replay the packets using tools such as tcpreplay.

 **Impact:**

 A malicious actor could use the information about the resources and operations in progress.
 They can also replay the same requests to cause a DDoS or send a modified payload to cause inadvertent changes to application.

 **Mitigations**